The Surprising Career of Lavinia Fontana: Painter of Popes, Nudes, and Noblewomen

-There weren’t very many women able to become successful artists in Renaissance Europe.
-However, there were probably more than most people think, and we try here at DailyArt Magazine to write about them as often as we can.
-But there still weren't many.
-Lavinia Fontana (1552-1614) was definitely one of those rare few.
+There weren’t many women who became successful artists in Renaissance Europe.
+However, there were probably more than most people think, and we try here at DailyArt Magazine to highlight them as often as we can.
+Lavinia Fontana (1552-1614) was definitely one of those successful women artists in European history.

 In fact, she seems to have been the first female to have a successful career in the art world without being connected to a court or convent (earlier successful women, such as Plautilla Nelli, often flourished as part of a convent).
 This made Fontana quite the groundbreaker.

 Lavinia Fontana learned painting from her father, Prospero Fontana, who was a highly-respected artist in Bologna.
-For a long time, an artist dad was basically a prerequisite for female artists, since artistic training was otherwise difficult for women to come up.
-Better-known female artists Artemisia Gentileschi (1593-c.
+For a long time, an artist father was basically a prerequisite for female artists, since artistic training was otherwise unavailable for women.
+Better-known female artists, such as Artemisia Gentileschi (1593-c.
 1656) and Angelica Kauffman (1741-1807) were taught by artist fathers as well.
 However, as was also true with those other women, it was Fontana’s talent and high-quality work that created her success, not family connections.

 Fontana also painted religious works, including several altarpieces for Italian and Spanish churches.
-That she received commissions to paint altarpieces is unusual for a female artist of this time.
+The fact that she received commissions to paint altarpieces is unusual for a female artist of this time.
 That she also made historical paintings is even more unusual.
 But neither is as noteworthy as the fact that she sometimes included nude figures, which were generally off-limits to female artists for many centuries.
-Her nudes often appear as classical figures like Venus and Minerva.
+Her nudes often appear as classical figures like Venus or Minerva.

 She spent the last decade of her life living and working in Rome, where she was so highly esteemed that this beautiful bronze medal was sculpted in her honor.
-More recently, she was selected by Judy Chicago to have her name appear on the Heritage Floor of Chicago’s famous The Dinner Party installation at the Brooklyn Museum, where some of our other favorite female artists appear as well.
-Alongside her other works, Fontana painted several self portraits showing herself as the successful artist and well-educated woman that she was.
+She was also selected by Judy Chicago to have her name appear on the Heritage Floor of Chicago’s famous The Dinner Party installation at the Brooklyn Museum, where some of our other favorite female artists appear as well.
+Alongside her other works, Fontana painted several self-portraits showing herself as the successful artist and well-educated woman that she was.
 Seems like she earned it.